ssk-d/fireflutter/README.md

 If you want to enable the forum subscription, then add option button on each forum list.

 - See [forum-subscription branch](https://github.com/thruthesky/fireflutter_sample_app/tree/forum-subscription) for the code.

+### Logic of Push Notification

+#### Cavits of push notification login

+- When a user subscribed a topic with his three devices A, B, C.
+  - The user unsubscribes the topic from device A,
+  - But the user will still get push notifications from devices B, C.
+  - To solve the issues, the app use send push notifications based on tokens.

 ## Social Login